Coding-Philic/college/README.md

 # college
-this website is made by .....
+this website is made by Adnan